 Fundoscopy (ophthalmoscopy) frequently appears in OSCEs and you’ll be expected to pick up the relevant clinical signs using your examination skills.
-This guide provides a step-by-step approach to assessing the anterior eye and performing fundoscopy.
+This guide provides a step-by-step approach to performing fundoscopy.
 It also includes a video demonstration.

 Introduce yourself to the patient including your name and role.